as409/Speech-to-text-using-PocketSphinx-/README.md

 The input file should be a 16khz 16 bit mono .wav file

-you can convert a mp3 file using the command : ffmpeg -i 111.mp3 -acodec pcm_s16le -ac 1 -ar 16000 out.wav
+you can convert a mp3 file using the command : ffmpeg -i yourfile.mp3 -acodec pcm_s16le -ac 1 -ar 16000 myfile.wav